Ghulam Ahmad Bilour: Political career

 He was re-elected to the National Assembly from Constituency NA-1 (Peshawar-I) in the 2008 Pakistani general election.
 Following the election, he was appointed as the Federal Minister for Local Government and Rural Development.
 He was then appointed Federal Minister for Railways in November 2008.

 DAWN reported that Bilour during his tenure as Minister for Railways was criticised and was alleged for corruption.
 In 2012, Bilour was named as an accused in a multi-billion scrap scandal, which was investigated by the National Accountability Bureau (NAB).

 He ran for the seat of the National Assembly of Pakistan in the 2013 Pakistani general election from Constituency NA-1 (Peshawar-I), but was unsuccessful and lost the seat to Imran Khan However he re-ran for the seat in by-elections held in July 2013 and was elected to the National Assembly by winning it.

-He ran for the seat of the National Assembly from Constituency NA-31 (Peshawar-V) as a candidate of ANP in 2018 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-31 (Peshawar-V) as a candidate of ANP in the 2018 Pakistani general election but was unsuccessful.
 He received 42,476 votes and lost the seat to Shokat Ali, a candidate of PTI.

-He ran for the seat of the National Assembly from Constituency NA-31 (Peshawar-V) as a candidate of ANP in 2022 Pakistan by-elections but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-31 (Peshawar-V) as a candidate of ANP in the 2022 Pakistan by-elections but was unsuccessful.
 He received 32,252 votes and lost the seat to Imran Khan.

 Calling for assassinations

 In 2012, during his tenure as Federal Minister for Railways, he offered a US$100,000 reward for the assassination of the maker of an anti-Islam film, the Innocence of Muslims.
-He also sought support of members of the Taliban and al Qaeda and was quoted saying "that if members of the banned militant organisations kill the maker of the blasphemous movie, they will also be rewarded."
+He also sought the support of members of the Taliban and al Qaeda and was quoted saying "that if members of the banned militant organisations kill the maker of the blasphemous movie, they will also be rewarded."
 Following the statement of Bilour, he was criticised and his party ANP distanced itself from the statement of Bilour, however ANP decided not to take any action against Bilour.
 In response the Tehrik-i-Taliban Pakistan said they were allowing Bilour an "amnesty" from their hit list because his views "represent the true spirit of Islam."

-In 2015, during his tenure as member of the National Assembly, he announced a $200,000 bounty for the [head of the] owner of French satirical weekly Charlie Hebdo that published blasphemous caricatures [and] $100,000 compensation for the families of those [who] killed [11 people] during the Charlie Hebdo shooting in Paris.
+In 2015, during his tenure as a member of the National Assembly, he announced a $200,000 bounty for the head of the owner of French satirical weekly Charlie Hebdo that republished the Jyllands-Posten Muhammad cartoons, and $100,000 compensation for the families of those who killed 11 people during the Charlie Hebdo shooting in Paris.

+Personal life

+Bilour has been married.
+In 1997, his only son Shabir Ahmed Bilour was assassinated.